This past week a friend of mine got engaged and left this comment in her status,

 Finally in December of 2016, almost one full year after I’d initiated the marriage conversation, he proposed.
 We were on another birthday trip for a friend, this time in Puerto Rico.
 On our third day on the Island, he booked a private boat ride, took me out on the ocean and proposed.
 It had all been worth the wait.
 Four months later in March of 2017 we married and I moved across the country to join him.

-Planning & Spending After the Proposal
+Planning & Spending while engaged

 I recently asked my husband why it took him a full year after that conversation to propose.
 Much of his reasoning had to do with long term planning and finances.
 In the 3-4 months immediately preceding the conversation he put in genuine effort to take me to meet friends and family in various parts of the country.
 After those visits had gone well, he had privately transitioned into planning and saving mode.
 Between June and December (the month he proposed) he was saving for an engagement ring, wedding ring, the wedding itself, and planning for his big out of state move.
 Things I honestly wasn’t considering in my impatient waiting period.